Tappan Band Calendar of Events 2021-2022

 *The school does not provide band uniforms.
 Let us know if you need financial assistance obtaining uniform items or t-shirts.
 The first time you will need the uniform is for the December concert.

-Tappan Rental Instruments: Tappan does own a collection of instruments that we are able to give out based on availability and instrument type.
-Families with any financial need or students receiving free or reduced lunch will be given an instrument to rent through Tappan at no cost.
+Tappan Rental Instruments Tappan does own a collection of instruments that we are able to give out based on availability and instrument type.
+Families with a financial need or students receiving free or reduced lunch will be given an instrument to rent through Tappan at no cost.